Mini split heat pumps are very popular since they cost much less compared to traditional HVAC systems.

 Mr Cool also sells 230 volt systems if a bigger unit is needed.

 120 volt wiring is simpler for most to setup since it is the main voltage used in most homes.

 An electric disconnect box should be hooked up next to the outside unit to turn the power off.

 Other mini split kits can also be bought in 120 Volts or 220 volts systems.

-Mr Cool units are the easiest mini split systems to install and are directly sold to DIY individuals.
+Mr Cool units, in my opinion, are the easiest mini split systems to install and are built for DIY type individuals.

-While easier, some basic construction skills will be needed.
+While easier to install, some basic construction skills will still be needed.